 The program is designed to satisfy the educational requirements for licensure in North Carolina and prepares students to sit for applicable exams.
-However, requirements in other states may be different.
-Please note that at this time Appalachian State University may or may not be able to determine whether the program meets requirements for psychology licensure outside of North Carolina.
+However, requirements in other states may be different and can change across time.
 See information on program educational requirements for licensure under "status by state" as required by the U.S. Department of Education as well as this link from the Association of State and Provincial Psychology Boards.